 Most dandruff shampoos contain medication that kills the fungus on your scalp or removes flaky skin.
 Here are some examples:

-• Pyrithione zinc (Head and Shoulders, Jason Dandruff Relief 2 in 1) is an antifungal drug.
-It kills the fungus on your scalp that causes flaking.
-Pyrithione zinc shampoos are gentle enough to use every day.
+• Pyrithione zinc (Head and Sholders): This is an antifungal drug that kills the fungus on your scalp that causes flaking.
+Pyrithione zinc shampoos are gentle enough to be used every day.
+Examples include Head and Shoulders.

-• Selenium sulfide (Selsun Blue) lowers the amount of fungus and prevents too many skin cells from dying off.
-If you have blond or gray hair or dye your hair, ask a healthcare professional before using shampoo containing selenium sulfide.
-It can change your hair color.
+• Selenium sulfide (Selsun Blue): This lowers the amount of fungus and prevents too many skin cells from dying off.
+If you have blond or gray hair or dye your hair, ask a healthcare professional before trying it, as it can change your hair color.

-• Ketoconazole (Nizoral) kills the fungus that causes dandruff.
-You can buy it in either over-the-counter or prescription strength.
+• Ketoconazole (Nizoral): This kills the fungus that causes dandruff.
+You can buy it in either OTC or prescription strength.

-• Salicylic acid (Neutrogena T/Sal) removes extra scales from your scalp before it can flake.
-Salicylic acid can dry out your skin and cause more flaking.
+• Salicylic acid (Neutrogena T/Sal): This removes extra scales from your scalp before it can flake.
+However, salicylic acid can dry out your skin and cause more flaking.

-• Coal tar (Neutrogena T/Gel) slows the growth and shedding of skin cells on your scalp.
+• Coal tar (Neutrogena T/Gel): This slows the growth and shedding of skin cells on your scalp.
 Tar-based shampoos can also change your hair color if you have blond or gray hair.

-Once your dandruff improves, you might be able to cut back on the number of days that you use the shampoo.
-For more stubborn dandruff, a doctor can prescribe a stronger shampoo or a topical steroid or topical antifungal.
+Once your dandruff improves, you might be able to reduce the number of days that you use the shampoo.
+For more stubborn dandruff, a doctor can prescribe a stronger shampoo, a topical steroid, or topical antifungal.

 If you have dandruff, wash your hair often with an antidandruff shampoo.
 Make sure to rinse out all the shampoo.

 Avoid using hair products that contain harsh chemicals, such as bleach and alcohol.
 These ingredients can dry out your scalp.
-Also avoid oily hair products that can build up on your scalp.
+Avoid oily hair products that can build up on your scalp.

 Spend a few minutes out in the sun every day.
 There’s some evidence that ultraviolet (UV) light exposure can help control dandruff.
 You don’t want to get too much sun exposure, though, because it can increase your risk of skin cancer.

-Manage your stress with meditation, yoga, deep breathing, and other relaxation techniques.
+Managing your stress may also help.
+You can start out with meditation, yoga, deep breathing, and other relaxation techniques.